nicorobo/dirbook/README.md

 # dirbook
 Dirbook is a small CLI created to help index directories/projects.

+* Index directories, giving them names, short descriptions, and tags
+* Copy an indexed directory to the current directory, giving it a new name (great for small starter-projects)
+* Open an indexed directory in Finder/File Explorer
+* Use tags to organize and filter directories
+* Turn on aliasing to have dirbook manage a small subsection of your .bash\_profile or .bash\_rc, keeping aliases to cd into directories.

 ## Adding a directory
 To add a directory to the index, visit it in your terminal and run `dirbook add`.
 *dirbook* will ask you a few questions (name, description, tags), and then index the directory.